timescale/docs/timescaledb/quick-start/golang.md

 ### Step 1: Define the SQL query

-First, define the SQL query you’d like to run on the database.
+First, define the SQL query you'd like to run on the database.
 The example below contains a query which combines time-series and relational data.
 It returns the average cpu values for every 5 minute interval for sensors located on location `ceiling` and of type `a`.

 ```go
    // Formulate query in SQL